wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

 * _Decision_ - After time boxing the evaluation discussion, arrive at a decision based on the information retrieved from the team.

-During the discussion you will see wha the team thinks the candidate's strengths are and if it warrants another round or not.
+During the discussion you will see what the team thinks the candidate's strengths are and if it warrants another round or not.

 ## Pay it Forward